Waffle House: Since 2000

 In 2007, Waffle House repurchased the original restaurant, which had been sold by the chain in the early 1970s.
 The company restored it using original blueprints for use as a private company museum.
 The museum is used primarily for internal corporate events and tours.

 In 2008, one of the biggest Waffle House franchises in the southeast, North Lake Foods, was bought out by Waffle House, Inc. North Lake Foods filed for Chapter 11 bankruptcy protection and closed some stores.
 Waffle House, Inc. plans to rehabilitate the franchise.
 In early 2009, East Coast Waffles bought North Lake Foods to become a new franchise.

 The founders of the Waffle House brand died in 2017 within two months of each other: Joe Rogers Sr. died on March 3 and Tom Forkner on April 26.
 On September 8, 2024, it was reported that Walter G. Ehmer, who oversaw Waffle House since 2012, had died.

+In 2025, Waffle House introduced canned cold brew as a new "all-star" to its lineup as a limited run in nine locations, all of which are in Atlanta.

 Operations

 Each Waffle House location is open 24 hours daily.
 This schedule has inspired the urban myth that "Waffle House doors have no locks".

-The chain's restaurants almost always have jukeboxes, which have traditionally played 45-rpm singles and, in some cases, CDs.
+The chain's restaurants almost always have jukeboxes, which traditionally play 45-rpm singles and, in some cases, CDs.
 Waffle House has released music through its own record label, Waffle Records.
 It has released songs from "Saturday Night At My Place" by Gary Garcia released in 1995 to "They're Cooking Up My Order" by Alfreda Gerald released in 2006.
-The co-founder Joe Rogers had high standards and said, "If it sounded like a commercial, it got the ax."
+The co-founder Joe Rogers Sr. had high standards and said, "If it sounded like a commercial, it got the ax."
 If the song makes the cut, it will be recorded and make its way to Waffle House jukeboxes.
 The songs are on ordinary discs, which are produced for Waffle House and are not commercially sold, but the chain has made a CD of some of the songs available for sale.
 Other artists that recorded for Waffle Records include Eddie Middleton who recorded "Good Food Fast" and "Waffle Doo-Wop," which was composed and produced by Jerry Buckner.

 The company claims to be the world's leading seller of several of its menu items—the namesake waffles, ham, pork chops, grits, and T-bone steaks.
 It also claims that it serves 2% of all eggs in the U.S.

 In the 1960s, S. Truett Cathy, the owner of a local diner called the Dwarf House, contracted with Waffle House to sell his proprietary chicken sandwich, the Chick-fil-A chicken sandwich.
 However, the Chick-fil-A sandwich quickly overtook Waffle House's own items in sales and Waffle House ended the deal, prompting Cathy to spin off Chick-fil-A into its own chain.